IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 	}
 ```

-The `Query()` function gives us some insight to how variables are retreived from cc state.
+The `Query()` function gives us some insight to how variables are retrieved from cc state.
 It is a simple matter of using `stub.GetState()` to fetch the value from the key/value pair.
 It is given to us as an array of bytes which this function will return.
 The REST API handler will receive the value and format it into a JSON string for the response.